CONCUSSION TREATMENT AND

 Understanding Concussions

 Concussions are the most common type of traumatic brain injury (TBI).
 Often referred to as “mild” TBIs, concussions occur when a blow or jolt to the head disrupts brain function, leading to a temporary energy imbalance in the brain.
+While concussions typically don’t cause structural damage visible on standard imaging, proper diagnosis and management are critical to avoid prolonged symptoms, long-term consequences, and decreased quality of life.

 Our Approach to Concussion Treatment